 Through FCM, it is also possible to send messages apart from notifications.
 FCM describes two different payload sizes for different functions.
 The maximum notification payload size allowed is 2 KB which is lowest when comparing FCM with APNs and WNS.
 The maximum message payload size is 4 KB.

-Both APNs and WNS works in a similar way.
-The notification received by the client device says “Go talk to your server”.
+Both APNs and WNS work in a similar way.
+The notification received by the client device says, “Go talk to your server”.
 That is, when a notification is received by the client device, then the client device directly communicates with its server without the notification server in between.

 Since push notifications are not reliable in APNs, it is recommended that the client app acknowledges the server manually in the retrieval of notification and this acknowledgment is to be sent directly to the server from the client device.
 But, there is a feedback server that is used to send the notification back to the server when a particular app (the app to which notification is to be sent) was not found on a device, probably due to the app being uninstalled before the notification was received by the device.

-WNS send HTTP response codes on various events in it.
+WNS sends HTTP response codes on various events in it.